 Standard shipping usually means that the retailer will package the wine in cardboard containers that are molded specifically for that bottle size.
 They will also include insurance up to a certain amount for each shipment and will make an effort to only ship wine when weather conditions are mild.
-A good retailer will use expedited shipping to ensure that your wine isn’t exposed to the elements for a long period of time.
+A good retailer will use expedited, temperature-controlled shipping to ensure that your wine isn’t exposed to the elements.

 If white glove shipping is an option, you should strongly consider using it when you send wine as a gift online.
-White glove services will transport the wine in a temperature-controlled van, ensuring that it’s gently treated and stays safe throughout the journey.
-You may also be able to schedule the wine to arrive the same day it’s ordered–perfect for those times when you forget to buy someone a gift in advance.
-The downside of white glove shipments is that they can cost more and they’re not available for every order.
-Usually, retailers only offer this type of shipment if the recipient of the wine is located within a few hours’ drive of the retailer’s store or storage facility.
+White glove services will transport the wine in a temperature-controlled van, ensuring that it’s treated gently and stays safe throughout the journey.
+You may also be able to schedule the wine to arrive the same day it’s ordered, perfect for those times when you forget to buy someone a gift in advance.
+The downsides of white glove shipments are that they can cost more and they’re not available for every order.
+Retailers generally only offer this type of shipment if the recipient is located within a few hours’ drive of the retailer’s storefront or storage facility.

 How to Personalize Your Gift

 Another factor to consider when you send wine as a gift online is personalization.
-This can be a challenge because not all retailers offer the option to customize your gift.
 When you offer a gift in person, you can place the wine inside a beautiful basket or wrap it in a ribbon.
 Buying wine online, on the other hand, means you can only personalize your gift as much as the retailer allows.
-Some retailers do offer extra touches, like personalized notes, gift wrapping, or gift boxes, and you can also order entire gift baskets online, though in many cases, the wine inside won’t be particularly interesting or high in quality.
+Some retailers do offer extra touches, like personalized notes.
+You can also order entire gift baskets online, though you will have to check yourself whether the wine inside is interesting or high in quality.

 A true wine enthusiast will care more about the wine than the package it comes in.

-For this reason, if you’re looking for a gift for a serious wine enthusiast, you’re better off focusing on the wine itself and sticking with the personalization options the retailer provides.
+For this reason, if you’re looking for a gift for a serious wine enthusiast, you’re better off focusing on the quality or rarity of the wine itself over the personalization options the retailer provides.
 A true wine enthusiast will care more about the wine than the package it comes in.
 Still, to make the gift feel more special, you can send along a second package filled with food items that pair well with the wine you selected.
-The two packages won’t necessarily arrive at the same time, but your gift recipient will appreciate the extra thought you put into your gift.
+The two packages won’t necessarily arrive at the same time, but your gift recipient will appreciate the extra thought.

 Alternatives to Sending Wine as a Gift Online

-Picking out a special bottle of wine online shows your gift recipient that you care about them.
-It also shows them that you understand their preferences and the things they’re passionate about.
-A Bordeaux enthusiast will be thrilled to get a gift of 2009 Château Montrose or 2010 Vieux Château Certan in the mail.
+Picking out a special bottle of wine shows your gift recipient you care about them.
+It also shows them you understand their preferences and the things they’re passionate about.
+A Bordeaux enthusiast will be thrilled to receive a gift of 2016 Château Haut-Brion or 2014 Château Lafleur in the mail.

 However, in some cases, sending wine as a gift online simply isn’t an option.
-If your friend lives in a state that doesn’t allow wine shipments or you don’t know exactly which bottle to choose then you’ll need to find an alternative gift.
+If your friend lives in a state that doesn’t allow wine shipments or you don’t know exactly which bottle to choose, you’ll need to find an alternative gift.
 Here are a few options: